Lindsey Pelas Sizzles In A Seductive Purple Tank Top

 Lindsey Pelas thrilled her 9.1 million Instagram followers with her latest update, a smoking hot snap in which she rocked a seductive tank with a sassy message.
 The blond bombshell didn’t include a geotag on the post, but she appeared to be at home, with several cozy details visible in the shot behind her including a large gray couch and a television stand with a television screen mounted on the wall above it.

 However, Lindsey’s tantalizing curves remained the focal point of the Instagram update.
 She rocked a simple purple tank with super thin spaghetti straps that stretched over her shoulders.
-The tank was a cropped length that showcased a sliver of her toned stomach, and featured a neckline trimmed with delicate white lace.
+The tank was a cropped length that showcased a sliver of her toned stomach and featured a neckline trimmed with delicate white lace.

 The neckline of the tank wasn’t too low, so only a hint of cleavage was visible.
 However, the phrase on the chest of the tank likely drew her audience’s attention to her ample assets — in white script, “you wish” was scrawled across the front of the top.
 Lindsey didn’t appear to be wearing a bra underneath the tank, as nothing was visible beyond the thin straps of her tank top.